Bombardier to sell aerostructures business to US company for $275m

 The certainty around the deal sent Bombardier shares 1.6 per cent higher in morning trading in Toronto.

-Under the agreement, Spirit will acquire Bombardier’s aerostructures activities and aftermarket services operations in Belfast and Morocco, as well as its aerostructures maintenance, repair and overhaul facility in Dallas, US.
+Under the agreement, Spirit will acquire Bombardier’s aerostructures activities and aftermarket services operations in Belfast and Morocco, as well as its aerostructures maintenance, repair and overhaul facility in Dallas, Texas.

 As well as the $275 million, the deal also includes Spirit’s assumption of liabilities, including government refundable advances and pension obligations, valued at $824 million, as well as certain adjustments to the parties’ trading agreements favourable to Bombardier.

-Bombardier Belfast said: “We are delighted with today’s announcement and look forward to becoming part of Spirt AeroSystems on closure of the transaction on Friday.
+Bombardier Belfast said: “We are delighted with today’s announcement and look forward to becoming part of Spirit AeroSystems on closure of the transaction on Friday.
 We cannot comment further prior to transaction closure.”

 Jackie Pollock, regional secretary of trade union Unite, also welcomed the news .